For me, walking into a local Boys & Girls Club organization is more than just a quick visit – it’s getting back to my roots.

 – David Jernigan, President & CEO, Boys & Girls Clubs of Metro Atlanta

 At AT&T, we are proud to continue building relationships with organizations like the Boys & Girls Clubs of America to bring digital resources and opportunities to communities.
-To date, this Connected Learning Center is the third in Atlanta and the fifth in Georgia, and we look forward to opening another Connected Learning Center in Atlanta at the Joseph B. Whitehead Boys & Girls Club this fall.
+To date, we now have six Connected Learning Centers across Georgia, and we look forward to expanding our Connected Learning Centers to more locations.
 This is all part of our continued investment in the Peach State and our commitment to connecting more Georgians.

 But our work to help close the digital divide doesn’t stop in Georgia.
 We recently announced our commitment to open at least 100 Connected Learning Centers by the end of 2027.
 These learning centers are part of our $5 billion pledge toward narrowing the digital divide with the aim to help 25 million people get and stay connected by 2030.